thefalc/instabread-codelab-sample/README.md

 1. Copy your ngrok https URL and in the same terminal, type **export MOOV_DOMAIN=&lt;COPIED ngrok URL>**.

 > **Note:**
-> In a real deployment, your API keys should be stored with a secrets manager and retrieved from a service that has privileged access to the secrets store.
+> In a real deployment, the best practice is to store your API keys with a secrets manager and retrieve them from a service that has privileged access to the secrets store.

 #### Moov business account details

 The last thing you need is your Moov business account details.
-The details are used to transfer money from your business account to your gig workers.
+You’ll use these details to transfer money from your business account to your gig workers.

 1. In the Moov admin dashboard, click **Settings** in the navigation menu.
 1. Select **Business details** copy the **Account ID**.